D4wnstar/aetherwisp/Electromagnetism/Circuitry/Capacitor.md

 and more generally, for $n$ capacitors,
 $$\boxed{C=\sum_{i=1}^{n} C_{i}}$$
 ### Charge and discharge process
 The process of charging and discharging a capacitor is of course not an electrostatics problem.
 That said, if the capacitor is (dis)charging *slowly*, then we can approximate the [[electric current]] in the circuit to be mostly constant in time as the propagation of change happens much faster than the (dis)charging[^1].
 It's not *actually*, but if the (dis)charge is slow enough, we can consider it as if it were a (quasi-)steady current.
-In this regime, we can apply [[Kirchhoff's laws|Kirchhoff's hoop law]].
+In this regime, we can apply [[Kirchhoff's laws|Kirchhoff's loop law]].
 #### Charge
 Consider a circuit of this shape, composed of an [[electrical resistance]] $R$, a capacitor $C$ and a generator with [[electromotive force]] $\mathcal{E}$: